top of page

 Figurative language goals feature prominently on the IEPs of our speech therapy students, am I right?
 And this makes sense, given that figurative, or nonliteral, language can be super confusing for kids with language-based difficulties.

-As SLPs, we listen more critically to language and are often very attuned to what elements in language are causing our students' comprehension to break down.
+As speech-language pathologists, we listen more critically to language and are often very attuned to what elements in language are causing our students' comprehension to break down.
 Figurative language is a big one and it's everywhere.

 I have found that these kids who are struggling with figurative language really want to crack the code on the confusing language they are hearing, and, in doing so, it opens up a whole new world of flexibility around language.
 Total win-win.